Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 If you’re white like me, it can be easy to think, “If I’m not racist…there’s no racism.”
 Or, “I don’t see it, so it must not be happening.”

-But that would be denying the fact that the past influences the present or that our upbringing has no impact on our outlook.
+But that would be denying that the past influences the present or that our upbringing has no impact on our outlook.

 And that would be denial.

-The truth is, racism in America is alive and well – and deeply embedded in our country’s history.
+The truth is that racism in America is alive and well – and deeply embedded in our country’s history.
 You could even say that America is a living definition of what institutional racism is.

 We discussed diversity and racism in America.
-And we talked about how it impacts corporate and social media communications with the goal of finding practical solutions for change.
+And we talked about how it impacts corporate and social media communications to find practical solutions for change.

-But before we jump into that conversation, let's take a look back at how we got here.
+But before we jump into that conversation, let’s look back at how we got here.

 So were 10 of the first 12 US presidents.

 America was founded as a slavocracy.
-The real reason we separated from England was because they were ending slavery…and we didn’t want to.
+We separated from England because they were ending slavery…and we didn’t want to.

-Which is why Fredrick Douglas spoke about the US being much more of a hypocrisy than a democracy
+This is why Fredrick Douglas spoke about the US as much more of a hypocrisy than a democracy.

 It has been 400 years since the first African captives arrived in shackles.

-We only became a democracy because Black people demanded equal rights – rights which they still haven’t received
+We only became a democracy because Black people demanded equal rights – rights that they still haven’t received

 If it wasn’t for Black Americans, there would have been no civil rights movement, and many others besides Blacks who experienced discrimination wouldn’t have benefited.